cardingshed/digitalgarden/content/chess/french/05-rubenstein/index.markdown

 ---
-title: "tarrasch"
+title: "rubenstein"
-weight: 3
+weight: 5
 subtitle: ""
-excerpt: "this is the tarrasch variation"
+excerpt: "an option to avoid the winawer and tarrasch"
 draft: false
 ---
 this is a test miracle if it works tbh